victormandelaire/back-end_Dorset/README.md

 After that, I implemented the login, logout, sign up and password reset fonctionnalities.
 I quite struggled to make the password reset part work, but the other parts are working as intended, with a login and a sign up html pages which are no more available on the app if the user is arleady logged in, so and in that case he can log out by using a provided button.

+Tests have also been added, working as intended

 Link to the github : https://github.com/victormandelaire/back-end_Dorset